 Symptoms may decrease with:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-Other disorders can cause symptoms similar to those of TD.
+Other disorders can cause symptoms similar to those of Tardive dyskinesia (TD).
 The doctor will rule out other disorders before making a diagnosis.
 There is no specific test for TD.

 Tests to rule out other disorders may include:

-Symptoms may decrease over time even if you continue to take the neuroleptic drug.
+Symptoms may decrease over time even if you continue to take the antipsychotic drug.
 Younger people tend to do better.

 Some medications may help decrease symptoms, such as: